cse110-fa21-group32/cse110-fa21-group32/specs/adrs/111021-Nodejs VS Python.md

 ## Decision Drivers <!-- optional -->

-*
+* Easy to implement so that people can quickly set up
-* Easy to implement, that people can quickly set up
+* Easy to debug

 ## Considered Options